 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-VAT is an increasingly complex aspect of business life.
-From deciding which VAT accounting scheme to use, to making MTD VAT submissions, it can all get a bit confusing.
-Dealing with your VAT records can get particularly tricky if you incur expenses which you then need to pass on to your customers.
+VAT is a complex subject, but it can be particularly tricky if you incur expenses which you then need to pass on to your customers.
 Welcome to the bewildering topic of expenses versus disbursements.

-Disbursements and expenses are very different things, and have different VAT treatments even though you may charge them in the same way.
+Disbursements and expenses are very different things, and have different VAT treatments even though you may charge them in the same way, so we’ll explain how it all works.

 Expenses are things that your business spends money on, such as food, travel, or entertainment.
 If you have staff there might be times that they incur expenses for work, and your business reimburses them for it.